 - Proceed with the “Create a new project -> Embedded Binary” choice:

 - On the next page select the ARM toolchain and choose the CC3200S device.
-In this tutorial we will be using the CC3220SF-Launchpad board with the CC3220SF device featuring 1MB of FLASH memory, however as of August 2017 no debugging tools support CC3220 FLASH programming, so we will limit our project to only use the RAM by selecting the CC3220S chip instead:
+In this tutorial we will be using the CC3220SF-Launchpad board with the CC3220SF device featuring 1MB of FLASH memory, so ensure you select the ‘CC3220SF’ version:

-- VisualGDB will launch OpenOCD and ensure that the chip can be debugged:
+- Press “Test” to verify the settings.
+VisualGDB will launch OpenOCD and ensure that the chip can be debugged:

 - Start debugging your project and note how the program shows the help screen via the COM port: